-These statistics are based on quarterly cancer waiting times data and provide an overall summary of the annual levels of activity (numbers of patients) and performance for cancer waiting times within a given financial year (April – March).
+These statistics are based on quarterly cancer waiting times data up to 2017/18 and revised final data from 2018/19 (monthly data is now equivalent to quarterly data).
+These reports provide an overall summary of the annual levels of activity (numbers of patients) and performance for cancer waiting times within a given financial year (April – March).

 Latest Annual Report